Frequently Asked Questions

 What materials and thicknesses can you laser cut?

 We laser-cut most grades and alloys of carbon steel, stainless, aluminum, copper, and brass.
 We also cut alloy steels like spring steel and tool steels.
-Carbon steel maximum thickness is 3/4".
-The thickest stainless we can cut is 5/8".
-Aluminum thicknesses supported up to 1/2".
+Carbon steel, stainless, and aluminum maximum thickness is 1.0".
 Copper and brass can be cut up to 1/4" thick.

 For more details, check out our capabilities page.